andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-18-Slice_and_Dictionary.markdown

 # Dictionary Notes

-- A Dictionary is an unordered collection of key:value pairs.
+- A __Dictionary__ is an unordered collection of __key:value__ pairs.
 The key is immutable.
 When concerned with presence or frequency of items in a collection but do not care about the order, use a dictionary due to its speed benefits.

 - Common methods used with dictionaries are .values(), .keys(), .items() and .get().
 The 'in' operator and the len() function are commonly used as well.

 """"""

-# The Dictionary Exercise
+# Dictionary Exercise

 """"""